jdrichardsappacad/react-2021/week-15/quizzes/01-classes-quiz.md

 <quiz>
   <question>
-  <p> True or False: You must bring in props as an argument in class components
-    in order to use them.</p>
+  <p> True or False: When implementing class components, you must bring in props as an argument in order to use them.</p>
     <answer correct>False</answer>
     <answer>True</answer>
-    <explanation>Props are accessible without having to bring them into a
+    <explanation>Props are accessible without having to add them to the constructor function of a class component.
+Functional components require props as an argument.</explanation>
-    class component like we do with function components.</explanation>
   </question>
 </quiz>

 <quiz>
   <question multiple>
-    <p>What do we need in order to create a class component with state in
+    <p>What is needed to create a class component with state> Choose all that apply:</p>
-    React?</p>
-    <answer correct>We need to import Component from the react package and
+    <answer correct>You need to import Component from the react package and
-    create a subclass extending this class</answer>
+    create a subclass extending the Component class</answer>
-    <answer correct>We need to call the render method</answer>
+    <answer correct>>You need to call the render method</answer>
-    <answer correct>We need to use the constructor and super methods if we want
+  <answer correct>>You need to use the constructor and super methods in order to
-    to have state in this component</answer>
+  have an initial state in the component.</answer>
-    <answer>We need to bring in props</answer>
+    <answer>You need to add props to the constructor function.</answer>
     <explanation>In order to create a class component with state, you need to
-    import Component from react and create a subclass extending the Component Class.
-You also must call the render method with a return that is using JSX.
+    import Component from React and create a subclass extending the Component Class.
+You also must call the render method with a return that uses JSX.
     If you want to create state you must use the constructor and super methods in order to gain the functionality of the Component class.
 Props are already inherited, that is built in.</explanation>